 Sorcerers are tremendously powerful operatives: Their statistics are good with a 3+ save, a 5+ invulnerable save, good melee and ranged weapons (the Warpflame Pistol and Prosperine Khopesh are particularly cool) and an Action Point Limit of 3.

 What really makes them powerful, though, is their access to Boons of Tzeentch and Psychic Action Disciplines, which you can read about in the section above this one.
 These bonuses essentially turn then into highly customizable psychic superheroes, and there’s a lot of fun to be had from fielding the maximum 3 Sorcerers with very different loadouts of boons and disciplines.

-In addition to all that, Sorcerers can also add 1 to a visible nearby friendly Rubric Marine operative’s Action Point Limit once per Turning Point with the Rubric Command ability, and if you equip a sorcerer with both the Force Stave and the Prosperine Khopesh (both good melee weapons), they gain the Relentless special rule that let you reroll their attack dice.
+Additionally, if you equip a sorcerer with both the Force Stave and the Prosperine Khopesh (both good melee weapons), they gain the Relentless special rule that let you reroll their attack dice.

 Rubric Marine Warrior (4-5 per Kill Team, counts as 2 operatives)

 The Rubric Marine Warrior is the standard operative of your Kill Team if you’re not using Tzaangors, and it’s basically a strong Space Marine warrior in power armour with 12 wounds, a 5+ invulnerable save and the Inferno Boltgun which adds an Armour Penetration of 1 to the standard Boltgun statline.